He studied clarinet under Cesare Salati at the Arrigo Boito Conservatory of Music in Parma, graduating in 1997 with distinction.

 He performed at the 58th International Festival of Contemporary Music at La Biennale di Venezia for the premiere of the chamber opera Katër i Radës (Il naufragio) by Admir Shkurtaj (libretto of Alessandro Leogrande and theatrical direction of Salvatore Tramacere), conducted by Pasquale Corrado, collaborating with Cantieri Teatrali Koreja of Lecce.

 The work was recorded in May 2015 for AnimaMundi and has been performed in numerous occasions such as the Book and Arts festival in Tirana, the Mess Festival in Sarajevo and the Ulysses theatre festival in Brioni, Croatia.

-He performed with the Ensemble Sentieri Selvaggi in "Il sogno di una cosa" (Piccolo Teatro Strehler, Milan), the Arsenale Ensemble at the international festival of composition Composit 2013, and for the screening of Don Quixote (Teatro Comunale Mario del Monaco, Treviso), with the Ensemble Risognanze at the Tiroler Festspiele in Erl and with the Nextime Ensemble at the Ravenna Festival 2013 (Tribute to Berio).
+He has collaborated also with other prominent Italian ensembles.
+He performed with the MDI Ensemble, the Ensemble Sentieri Selvaggi in "Il sogno di una cosa" (Piccolo Teatro Strehler, Milan), the Arsenale Ensemble at the international festival of composition Composit 2013, and for the screening of Don Quixote (Teatro Comunale Mario del Monaco, Treviso), with the Ensemble Risognanze at the Tiroler Festspiele in Erl and with the Nextime Ensemble at the Ravenna Festival 2013 (Tribute to Berio).